 Don’t Let Someone Do It For You

-In honor of Independence Day, let’s talk about physical independence, in this case specifically, the difference between being stretched by someone or something else, and stretching yourself.
+There is a big difference between being stretched by someone (or something) and stretching yourself.
 It’s very common for people to think they need either another person or a prop (like a strap) to get a decent stretch.
 But that’s not so.
 In fact, it actually creates a crutch and dependency that robs your body of learning how to move in a way that can, and will, actually help you improve your flexibility.

 Think about it.
 If you went to lift weights and someone helped you, would your muscles ever develop?
 If a machine pumped your heart for you to give it a cardio workout, would your heart ever be strengthened?
 No, of course not.
 So why do we think we need something outside ourselves to stretch the muscles that are inside our bodies?
 It makes no sense.
 Flexibility, and the development thereof, are every bit the challenge that strength and cardio training are.
 So, why cheat yourself of getting comparable results when it comes to stretching?
 Why not use your body to improve flexibility the same way you use it to lift weights for strength, do burpees for agility and endurance, or run on the treadmill for weight loss or heart conditioning?